neelsmith/latin101/docs/schedule/part1/forms/index.md

 The plural is identical to regular 2-1-2 adjectives.

+### Pronouns

+As you've learned in Unit 1, a very important group of adjectives are also regularly used as *pronouns*.
+The forms of *hic, haec, hoc*;  *ille, illa, illud*; and *ipse, ipsa, ipsum* include irregular forms you must memorize.
+You can find complete paradigms in the reference section of the [L3 textbook](https://lingualatina.github.io/textbook/reference/pronouns-paradigms/).

 ### Verbs

 Third person indicative forms of imperfect and perfect tenses.
 Note that the endings are identical; the vowel of the stem depends on the conjugation.